Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

-\subsection{\emph{Back-shoring}}
+\subsection{Back-shoring}

-Finally, we study the potential effects of back-shoring, a policy promoted by governments, including the US \citep{TheWhiteHouse2021}.
-To enforce back-shoring, we require the company to open a plant in the US by adding the constraint $Y_{c_1} = 1$ to program \eqref{TS-MP}.
-We study this under strain cases (1) and (3).
+Next, we study the potential effects of back-shoring, a policy promoted by governments, including the US \citep{TheWhiteHouse2021}.
+To enforce back-shoring, we require the company to open a plant in the US by adding the constraint $Y_{USA} = 1$ to program \eqref{TS-MP}.
+We study this under strain cases low-risk (1) and high-risk (3).
 As a secondary analysis, we consider the case where the US plant is of higher quality than base case, i.e., decrease disruption rate ($\xi_{US}^{pd}$) by 50\% (moderate) and 75\% (high) and set operational quality ($\xi_{US}^{ps}$) to the worldwide highest.

 When back-shoring to the US, keeping the base case plant quality requirements, the selected countries are Indonesia, Malaysia, Chile, and the US, for both export ban risks.
-The US manufacturing plant possesses around 5\% of the total production, and it uses 14\% of its manufacturing capacity while the others operate above 86\%.
+The US manufacturing plant possesses around 8\% (low-risk) and 7\% (high-risk) of the total production, and it uses 24\% (low-risk) and 21\% (high-risk) of its maximum manufacturing capacity while the others operate above 85\% (low-risk) and 83\% (high-risk).
 This is because the US plant has higher production costs, and it is only used as a backup to mitigate possible disruptions in the other selected manufacturing plants or the risk of export bans.

-With back-shoring, US shortages are expected to be nearly eliminated for low-risk geopolitical strain (shortages of 0.3\% vs. base case of 6.7\%).
-In a high-risk setting, US shortages are nearly the same with required back-shoring (0.8\%) vs. not (0.5\%).
-Although there is a plant in the US, Chile supplies the majority of US drugs in expectation, 59\% (low-risk) and 57\% (high-risk).
-The US supplies 3.3\% (low-risk) and 3.7\% (high-risk) of its drugs.
-Moreover, most of the destinations of the drugs sent by the US are HICs, 89.5\% (low-risk) and 88.2\% (high-risk).
+With back-shoring, four manufacturing plants are still selected.
+Under low-risk, the US replaces Greece (case (1)), and under high-risk the US replaces Colombia (case (3)).
+The company expected profits reduce by 0.7\% (low-risk) and 0.5\% (high-risk), with increases in fixed costs by 4.2\% (low-risk) and 3.9\% (high-risk).
+The sales volume reduces by 0.1\%, equivalent to 264 units (low-risk), and 0.3\%, equivalent to 1127 units (high-risk), with increases in variable costs by 1.3\% (low-risk) and 0.7\% (high-risk).
+Although there is a plant in the US, Chile supplies the majority of US drugs in expectation, 64\% (low-risk) and 63\% (high-risk).
+The US supplies 5\% (low-risk) and 4\% (high-risk) of its drugs.
+Moreover, most of the destinations of the drugs sent by the US are HICs, 87.9\% (low-risk) and 86.5\% (high-risk).
 These are reflective of the high production cost in the US.
-The inequities in drug distribution are still present, though the gap is reduced in the low-risk condition.
-For this case, all LMICs and LICs have an expected shortage between 85\% and 90\% (before, it was at least 95\%), whereas in HICs and UMICs the expected shortage is lower than 5\%.
-Both US allies and non-allies reduced their expected shortages; however, reductions were slightly higher in allied HICs and LMICs.
-In the high-risk condition, the shortage had similar results to high-risk case (3) of Section \ref{Sec:ExpBan}.